Q-Pilot: Field Programmable Qubit Array Compilation with Flying Ancillas: Routing Framework

 \subsection{Overview}

 Given a target problem, the input values to the router are (1) the SLM array parameters (\#rows, \#columns, and locations), (2) the AOD array parameters (\#rows and \#columns), and (3) the qubit mapping.
 We focus on routing in this work, so we simply map qubits in reading order throughout.
 We refer to them as \emph{configurations} of the \fpqa.
 Based on a configuration and the target problem, we leverage a high-parallelism router to generate an optimized schedule.
 A fast performance evaluator can efficiently return the corresponding performance metric or cost, including the number of 1-Q gates, 2-Q gates, the circuit depth, and movement distance, which are closely related to the circuit fidelity.

 With this performance evaluator, our compiler also supports router-in-the-loop \fpqa architecture design space exploration.
-We can use the evaluated cost as the feedback to iteratively optimize for a configuration targeting a higher circuit fidelity.
-After certain epochs, the compiler will output the best configuration together with the optimized schedule.
+We can use the evaluated cost as feedback to optimize a configuration that targets higher circuit fidelity iteratively.
+After certain epochs, the compiler will output the best configuration and optimized schedule.